 - District Paid Coaches – These are coaches that are paid directly by the district.
 The number of paid coaches for each sport is established by contract.

 - Booster Funded Coaches - These are coaches that are paid by the booster club.
 The district does not fund their salary.

 - Volunteer Coaches – These are coaches that volunteer their time to the sport and do not receive any monetary compensation.

 What is a self-funded sport?

 Self-funded sports are those sports that are 100% self-sufficient.
 They do not rely on any funds from the district and fund most of their expenses.
-WL Self-Funded Sports are: Boys and Girls - Water Polo, Lacrosse, *Ice Hockey. *Head Coaches salary supported by Athletic Department.
+Walled Lake Self-Funded Sports include: Boys and Girls - Water Polo, Lacrosse, *Ice Hockey. *Head Coaches salary supported by Athletic Department.